cyberark/conjur-authn-iam-client-python/README.md

 #### create_conjur_iam_api_key

-This function will return a json formatted header used as an api key to authenticate to conjur when using authn-iam.
+This function returns a JSON-formatted [AWS signature](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) header that can be used to authenticate to Conjur when using the IAM authenticator.

 ```python
 >>> from conjur_iam_client import *